KPB98115/109FYP/rest_api/README.md

 ## Flask REST API for connecting login, face recognition and object detection fuctions.

 ## Installation
+* All require packages are in requirements.txt
+*

 ## Dependencies

 ## Remarks
-We build the API on Docker service, therefore if there have any update, please update the Dockerfile as well.
+The API is host by Docker service, therefore if there have any update, please update the Dockerfile as well.